 Going off the previous paragraph, this is another point inverse to common logic.
 A $500 suit will take a few weeks to manufacture at most.
 Key word being manufacture.
 Your measurements, accurate or non-accurate, are scanned to a machine where the modified template is produced, and eventually stitched up in a factory in China.
 Essentially the same process for off-the-rack, where the access is virtually instantaneous.
 And while this might cut it for regular day to day wear or sneakers, we’re not talking about regular day to day wear or sneakers.
 We’re talking about an outfit of intricacies and moving parts that has to function just so.
 A $5,000 suit will take time.
 It’s hand-made by a human person.
 A human person skilled in this area of expertise with the discerning eye you can’t program into a machine (yet…).
 They say the true cost of a good suit is your money first and your time second.
 Abide by this sentiment.
 Make the investment on both fronts.

-A $500 suit is still a bespoke suit.
-So it will look as though it has been made to for your very measurements.
+$500 cheap suits is still a bespoke suit.
+So it will look as though it has been made to for your very measurements, a goal verified by custom brand Indochino’s CEO Drew Green.
 Key phrase being look as though.
 Without the professional touch of someone measuring you in the first stages of acquiring said suit, the entire process will have been a prolonged study in disaster.
-The $500 suit will look like it fits you perfectly when you're standing.
+The $500 suit will look like it fits you perfectly when you’re standing.
 But try moving about a little.
 Go on.
 I dare you.
 Raise an arm.
 Sit down.
 Try eating.
-Doesn't fit so well now, does it?
-Again, this isn't your usual outfit where off-the-rack or, indeed, ready made will cut it.
+Doesn’t fit so well now, does it?
+Again, this isn’t your usual outfit where off-the-rack or, indeed, ready made will cut it.
 This is an outfit of intricacies and moving parts that has to function just so.
 The $5,000 suit on the other hand?
 You could hit the boxing gym in it (not advised).
 It moves and functions with your body, hanging off your very measurements in a range of scenarios to the millimetre.